julesmons/the-augster/README.md

 -   **Q: The Augster stopped and showed a "CLARIFICATION REQUIRED" block.
 Why?**
     -   **A:** This is the `ClarificationProtocol`.
 It's used only when the Augster hits a critical roadblock: a requirement is too ambiguous, essential information is missing and cannot be found with tools, or its planned path is fundamentally flawed.
 It's a safety mechanism to prevent it from making incorrect assumptions and wasting time building the wrong thing.

+-   **Q: How does Orchestrator mode relate to Roo Code's Boomerang Tasks?**
+    -   **A:** The Orchestrator mode is inspired by Roo Code's Boomerang Tasks workflow but adapted for the Augster's single-agent architecture.
+It simulates the task delegation (`new_task` tool) and completion tracking (`attempt_completion` tool) concepts through structured markdown output and specialized mode assignments.
+While it doesn't spawn actual separate agent instances like Roo Code, it provides the strategic planning, decomposition, and coordination benefits of the Orchestrator approach within the Augster's workflow-based system.

 ## Contributing & Feedback